jacobwiseberg/shift1w/README.md

 Personal website built with Hugo and deployed via GitHub Actions.

-## Security & Public Repository

-This repository is public to showcase the website's architecture.
-Security measures in place:

-- ✅ **No Secrets in Code**: All sensitive tokens are stored in GitHub Secrets
-- ✅ **Deployment Control**: Deployments only trigger from the `stage` branch
-- ✅ **Email Protection**: Contact email is obfuscated using HTML entities to prevent scraping

 ## Deployment Workflow

 This site uses a three-branch deployment strategy for safety: